 Well, a lot depends on where you are.
 If you’re in Britain there are various ways to obtain mistletoe, depending on where you are and how much you want.

 In mistletoe’s main growing areas it is often fairly easy to obtain from local traders and shops, but elsewhere you may have to make more effort, and you also run the risk of buying mistletoe that isn’t very fresh-looking.

 Wholesalers wanting British mistletoe should be thinking about supply direct from the south-west midlands, and maybe going to buy it direct from the Tenbury Wells mistletoe auctions in November and December.
-To find out more about the auctions visit Nick Champion’s website www.nickchampion.co.uk/auctions/holly-and-mistletoe.
+To find out more about the auctions visit Nick Champion’s website http://nickchampion.co.uk/auctions/holly-and-mistletoe.
 Dates for 2018 are Tuesday 27th November, Tuesday 4th December and Tuesday 11th December.

 But going all the way to the Tenbury Wells Auctions is not recommended if you just want a few sprigs for the living room.
 If you want smaller amounts of genuine British (mainly English, but the mistletoe region does extend into Wales in lowland Gwent) mistletoe in freshly-picked condition then you need to look at other options.

-If you’re online (which you are if you’re reading this!) then your best bet might be to try one of the specialist mistletoe mail order sites that have appeared in the last few years, catalysed by the original Tenbury English Mistletoe Enterprise website I helped set-up back in 2005.
-That partnership no longer exists and my own English Mistletoe Shop no longer sells online but there are several spin-offs, which you can find by searching online (I’m not going to recommend any above any other!).
+If you’re online (which you are if you’re reading this) then your best bet might be to try one of the specialist mistletoe mail order sites that have appeared in the last few years, catalysed by the original Tenbury English Mistletoe Enterprise website I helped set-up back in 2005.
+That partnership no longer exists and my own English Mistletoe Shop no longer sells online but there are several independent spin-offs, which you can find by searching online (I’m not going to recommend any above any other!).

 Not in Britain?

 If you’re in mainland Europe there are many other sources available to you – as mistletoe is much more abundant in some parts of Europe than in Britain.